Bowin P3: Concept

 There were two major points about the Bowin Cars' construction: the chief aim of the project was to build a car that was economical enough for Australian racers to afford which was also easy to maintain – unlike most monocoques.
-Equally important was the fact that almost every component of the car, with the exception of the engine and transmission, was entirely manufactured in Australia.
+Equally important was that almost every component of the car, with the exception of the engine and transmission, was entirely manufactured in Australia.

 Joyce designed his own magnesium hub carries, suspension members, wheels, steering, and so on, and fabricated them in his own workshops or had them manufactured by Australian companies.
 For example, Commonwealth Aircraft Corporation cast the wheels and hub carriers.

 Most non-local components used in the car simply could not be manufactured in Australia, although Joyce would have been willing to try local producers had they existed.
 Those non-Australian components include English FPT fuel cells, made of the rare material hycathane, the Girling disc calipers, fitted all round, and some other special fittings, including the lightweight aircraft battery that fits underneath the driver's knee.

 The design programme for the Bowin P3 included as much planning for economic production and lifetime maintenance as for any other phase of the project.
 Wrapped up in the prime considerations of economics and adaptability was an intense dedication to the idea that this should be purely an Australian car.
 To achieve this, Joyce borrowed no particular existing designs, but did not consciously avoid them.
 He believed all ideas on the car were based on sound, established practices and that the only innovations are logical and developments of these.
 Although Joyce felt the P3 may owe something to a McLaren, the differences were really quite noticeable.